fergalt/SpatialSoundDemo2/README.md

 # Windows Spatial Sound and WPF demonstration.
 ![Main window screenshot](readme_images/app_screenshot.png)
+(Copyright: Not for distribution.
+Application is for portfolio demonstration purposes only, and is not affililated with DTS / Xperi.)

 # Usage
 Project can be run from source by cloning/downloading repository and opening solution in Visual Studio.